ZengineHQ/legacy-plugin-wrapper/docs/README.md

 6. `npm run build` to create zip file
 7. Use Zengine Developer UI to post a draft and/or publish the fully migrated plugin

+## What Exactly Is Happening?

+Originally, our plugin system applied plugin code to Zengine Admin UI by directly injecting valid AngularJS code and CSS into the Admin UI.
+For a variety of reasons, we at WizeHive felt this was not ideal long term, and so our solution has been to make each plugin an independent application that can run independently from the Admin UI in an iframe.
+This has two implications for how existing plugins need to be adjusted in order to work in the future:

+1. Previously plugins had immediate access to certain AngularJS directives or other javascript APIs.
+Now, those APIs are on the other side of the "iframe wall," and so accessing them requires use of a communication bridge we built over [`postMessage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage).
+This means those APIs require a _wrapper_ that internally makes use of `postMessage` to retrieve the data, but externally exposes the original API to the plugin code.

+2. In certain cases, like for many AngularJS directives (UI components), the only way to regain access to these elements is for the directive code to be injected into each plugin (so that it is now present with the plugin code in the iframe).
+Therefore, this _wrapper_ contains certain pieces of code from the Admin UI application to ensure that plugins have _nearly_ exactly the same look, feel, and functionality before and after a migration.

 ## Process Details

 1. Ensure your structure is correct